Itai-Nelken/box86-2deb-weekly-script/README.md

 sudo chmod +x start.sh
 ./start.sh
 ```
+### Notes:
-### Note: this script only works on armhf Linux Debian and Debian based OS's.
+1) This script only works on **armhf** Linux Debian and Debian based OS's.
+2) by default, this script will compile and package box86 on Thursday every week until stopped.<br>to change to fifferent day, change the `Thu` in line 99 of

 ## License
 [GNU GPL v3](https://github.com/Itai-Nelken/box86-2deb-weekly-script/blob/main/LICENSE)